Simulations of the WFIRST Supernova Survey and Forecasts of Cosmological Constraints: Simulated Strategies

 \subsection{Imaging:Lowz+}

-Six filters, $RZYJHF$, are used within this imaging-only, two tier simulated survey (each tier uses all six filters).
-The area of the shallow and medium tiers are increased by factors $\sim$1.8 and 2.3 respectively.
-The bluer filters and slight increase in area (from not using some components) of the remaining tiers lead to a $\sim$1.7 increase in the number of SNe~Ia.
-Only $\sim$5.1\% of the total SN population generated occupy redshift bins $\geq 1.2$ (see Figure~\ref{allhistres}d and \ref{allhistres}i).
+Six filters, $RZYJHF$, are used in this imaging-only strategy with two tiers (each tier uses six filters).
+The areas of the shallow and medium tiers are increased by factors of $\sim 1.8$ and 2.3, respectively, with respect to SDT*.
+This 6-filter strategy leads to a factor of $\sim 2.5$ increase in the number of SNe~Ia compared to SDT*.
+Only $\sim 5\%$ of the sample has $z \geq 1.2$ (see Figures~\ref{allhistres}d and \ref{allhistres}i).